EuroPython/website/data/pages-content/mentored-sprint.md

 ## TL;DR ##
 ✨ We are running mentored sprints for diverse community members at EuroPython this year ✨

-When: 14th July, 2022, during the main EuroPython conference (time still TBD) but you can participate for 2 or 4 hours.
-Room TBD.
+When: 14th July, 2022, during the main EuroPython conference (14:00 - 16:30) but you take as many breaks as you want.

+Room: Wicklow Hall 2A.

 👉🏽 Apply to be a mentor on the day or feature your open source project: email [cheuk@europython.eu](mailto:cheuk@europython.eu)